Rules and Regulations for using a Scooter in NSW

 How can I increase my safety driving a scooter or power chair?

-There are some basic things you can easily improve to increase the safety of the mobility equipment you are operating.
-Try the following:
+- There are some basic things you can easily do to increase your safety whilst driving a scooter or powerchair.

 - Attach an orange safety flag to your chair that is high enough so that pedestrians and surrounding vehicles can see it